-In addition some of our members of staff have taken part in training linked to the specific needs of children at Derwent.
+All of our staff have received additional training on supporting children with additional needs.
+Some of our members of staff have taken part in training linked to the specific needs of children at Derwent.
 This has included Sensory training run by NHS Physiotherapists and ASD training run by Outside In (an ASD charity) as well as behaviour training run by Jigsaw.

 If you have any concerns about the provision for a child with special needs at Derwent, please contact the Headteacher in the first instance on 01462 812047 or by e-mailing email@example.com You may also wish to refer to our complaints procedure which can be found in the policies section of the website.